-Mesothelioma is rare, and for decades most patients who received this diagnosis shared a similar background: older men who served in the military or worked in specific blue-collar jobs, like construction, roofing, or manufacturing.
+Mesothelioma is rare, and for decades most patients who received this diagnosis shared a similar background: older men who served in the military or worked in specific blue-collar jobs, like industrial work, construction, or manufacturing.
 But that doesn’t mean women are immune.

 Women and Asbestos